jraslab/RNAseq-pipeline/README.md

 1. Alignment of reads to a known reference genome
 2. Assembly of alignments into full-length transcripts
 3. Quantification of gene and transcript expression levels.
-Export in a Ballgown
+Export in a Ballgown readable format
-4. Calculation of differential gene and transcript expression across differnt experimental conditions
+4. Calculation of differential gene and transcript expression across different experimental conditions

 ### Software Necessary